Lessons for moving into a world without fossil fuels | Interamerican Association for Environmental Defense (AIDA) Skip to content Skip to navigation

 Javier Dávalos Gonzalez

-Javier Dávalos González is the Coordinator of AIDA's Climate Program.
-He works with AIDA from Quito, Ecuador.
+Javier Dávalos González was the Director of AIDA's Climate Program.
 He has a background in international relations, human rights, international cooperation, and population and development sciences.
 He has experience managing programs and projects related to climate change, international environmental law and sustainable development in international, national and civil society entities.
 He has been a university professor and facilitator of participatory processes and learning communities.

 Latin America